jeebuscrossaint/numlockwl/README.md

 ```
                                     NUMLOCKWL

-This little thingy allows you to start a wayland session of your favorite window manager, sway, river, etc with numlock enabled.
+This little thingy allows you to start a wayland session of your favorite window manager with numlock enabled.
 It is basically a clone of NumLockX for wayland.

 It should just work.